JaviGnlzzz/jav_dispatch-2.0/README.md

 ```

 # Dependencies
- ESX  1.6 - UP  (Only for the jobs, you can edit with the framework you like more)
+ ESX  1.6 - UP  (Only for the player and notification, you can edit with the framework you like more)